Calls blur on the element.

 Element.getBoundingClientRect.

-That means x
+That means x and/or y may be negative.

 Elements from child frames return the bounding box relative to the main frame, unlike the Element.getBoundingClientRect.